jeffgodwyll/MonthApp/week4/android_phonegap.md

 #### Porting The HTML5 App to Android

-* Create `www` directory/folder in assets dir and move or copy project contents there.

-* Configure the project to use Cordova/Phonegap Libraries by placing `cordova.jar` in libs directory/folder.
+* Create `www` directory/folder in assets dir and move or copy project contents there and configure the project to use Cordova/Phonegap Libraries by placing `cordova.jar` in libs directory/folder:

 ![Assets and Libs][assets-libs]

-* Reference `cordova.js` in `index.html` or what you're naming your app's start page.
+* Reference `cordova.js` in `index.html` or what you're naming your app's start page:

 ![Cordova.js][cordova-js]

-*Modify `MainActivity.java` file to look like this:
+* Modify `MainActivity.java` file to look like this:

 ![MainActivity.java][mainactivity-java]

-* Configure the project's metadata in AndroidManifest.xml.
+* Configure the project's metadata in AndroidManifest.xml:

 ![AndroidManifest.xml][manifest-xml]